gilescope/book-exploring-async-basics/src/1_what_is_async.md

 The reason I spend so much time on this is that once you realize that, you'll start to see that some of the things you hear and learn that might seem contradicting really is not.
 You'll just have to consider the reference frame first.

-If this sounds complicated, I promise that we'll get to see and know this better as we go on.
-So if you found this confusing, relax this will become clearer as we go on.
+If this still sounds complicated, I understand and I promise that we'll get to reach a better understanding as we go on.